waffleio/waffle.io-takeout/doc/REPLICATED.md

 Please submit a request on [https://takeout.waffle.io](https://takeout.waffle.io) for more information on pricing and to register for a 45 day trial.

-Getting started guides and other Waffle.io documentation can be found at [here](https://github.com/waffleio/waffle.io/wiki).
+Getting Started guides and other Waffle.io documentation can be found at [here](https://github.com/waffleio/waffle.io/wiki).

 ## Prerequisites

-* One dedicated host with Ubuntu 14.04 or greater installed
+* A dedicated host with Ubuntu 14.04 or greater installed
-* A Waffle.io Takeout license file
+* A Waffle Takeout license file
-* A GitHub Enterprise or GitHub.com application

 ## Host Machine